 Quiet and peaceful ocean-to-river Aquarina Country Club in Melbourne Beach - The South Beaches.
 Rich wildlife thrive on this barrier island, halfway between the SR192 and Wabasso causeways, and 30 minutes from the Melbourne and Vero malls.
 Play Aquarina Golf Course or fish the remote mangrove islands just 5 miles north of San Sebastian Inlet's ocean access.
 No other community offers these wide sandy beaches on the Atlantic ocean, plus a boat launch ramp on Indian River Lagoon!
 Close to major ecotourism sites.
 New condos offer pre-construction prices.

 This famous rocketeer town on the barrier islands shares its name with the launch site jutting out on Florida's coastline.
-Bounded on the north by Port Canaveral, the world's second largest passenger port, and on the south by Cocoa Beach, this town prides itself as a safe, clean, residential beach-side community.
+Bounded on the north by Port Canaveral, the world's second busiest passenger port, and on the south by Cocoa Beach, this resort town prides itself as a safe, clean, residential beach-side community.
 Because it is closest to the launch complexes, it was settled in the 50's and 60's and is an emerging investment opportunity as older homes get refurbished to today's higher standards for homes near the ocean.
+Timeshare giant Westgate Resorts is rumored to be eyeing oceanfront properties since they bought Cocoa Beach Pier in 2014.

 Quaint restored Cocoa downtown hosts boutiques, art dealers, antiques, and lots of sidewalk restaurants.
-One popular event is lunch-time concerts at the gazebo.
+Two popular events are Sip & Stroll, and lunch-time concerts at the gazebo.
 Street festivals and art & craft shows frequently draw visitors from everywhere.
 With our proximity to Disney and a pool of talented entertainers, treasured Historic Cocoa Village Playhouse hosts productions with amazing actors, costumes, sets, and orchestra.

 Some of the friendliest people you’ll ever know!
 Get away from the cold weather and/or the zero-lot line life.
 Set in the beautiful natural settings of old Florida, a nature-lover’s paradise Grant-Valkaria is close to Melbourne and Vero, with a taste of Key West.
 Estate-size homes sit on acre-plus property located minutes from several championship golf courses, the Indian River, Atlantic Ocean, and great salt water and fresh water fishing as well as some of the best surfing found.
 Grant-Valkaria is also known for its commercial fishing, and crab and oyster houses that sit along U.S. Highway 1.
 See some lovely horse ranches and don’t be surprised to see a horse trotting down the road or some small deer wandering!
 Don’t forget the famous Grant Seafood Festival in February and the QFest (that’s short for BBQ) in August.